Advanced Google Analytics 4 (GA4) Tips & Tricks

 You would expect that when carrying out a test within Google optimize, you’d see your analysis in GA.
 After all, the two are linked.
 Sadly, this isn’t the case.
 In reality, the integration only creates an experiment.
 In other words, there are no automatic parameters created for a test.

-When you have events and parameters of an event, you have to remember to go inside GA4, to create custom dimensions.
+When you have events and parameters of an event, you must remember to go inside to create custom dimensions in GA4.
 Otherwise, you won’t be able to analyze your experiments or your personalization components from Optimize by default.

 Unfortunately, this usually means that someone will run a test, go to GA to do analysis, and find that the above events haven’t been created.
 To make matters worse, you cannot restore that data UI.
 Custom dimensions only work point and time forwards.